 Tonio Borg who is a European Commissioner for health and consumer policy said ‘This is a great opportunity for Europe to set an example of responsible innovation in cosmetics without any compromise on consumer safety.’
 But will any other countries change their law on this?

-Muntaha, a year 8 student from Rooks Heath College in Harrow, said ‘I think animal testing should be banned everywhere.
+Muntaha, a year 8 student from Rooks Heath School in Harrow, said ‘I think animal testing should be banned everywhere.
 It’s not fair on the animals and there are a lot of easier ways to test cosmetics.’

 Eliz, A 14 year old student from Somerset says ‘ Animal testing is wrong and should definitely not be allowed.’